The Car Connection Kia Stinger Overview

 The Stinger comes standard with rear-wheel drive and a limited-slip differential is available, while the snow-friendly all-wheel-drive system comes with brake-based torque vectoring that clamps down on the inside rear wheel to send the power to the outside wheel and help the car rotate through turns.
 The Stinger’s suspension is a fairly conventional setup: MacPherson struts up front and a multi-link setup out back.
 The V-6 model also features four-piston front brakes supplied by Brembo.

-In terms of safety, the Stinger is available with automatic emergency braking, adaptive cruise control, lane keep assist, and even a fatigue sensor that sounds alerts if it detects a tired driver.
+In terms of safety, the Stinger is available with automatic emergency braking, adaptive cruise control, active lane control, and even a fatigue sensor that sounds alerts if it detects a tired driver.